cahz/orca/systems/de2-115/README.md

 can be run on the Tpad or Veek development boards which use a DE2-115 as their base.

+## Environment Setup

+In order to build you will need to source the Intel tools.
+The easiest way to dothis is to run the Nios 2 command shell, e.g.
+`/opt/intelFPGA_pro/18.1/nios2eds/nios2_command_shell.sh` (replacing
+/opt/intelFPGA_pro/18.1 with wherever your tools are installed).

+For non-US English languages you may also need to set the `LC_ALL` environment variable; e.g. for Turkish: `export LC_ALL=en_US.UTF-8`

 ## Building

 The build process can be done completely from the command line by the included